mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 Just by doing that one can discard hundreds of bugs and enhancements that have been already fixed and incorporated in the latests releases, hardware/firmaware/driver issues that affect a single vendor, and so forth.

 Actions like these have been by far the fastest way to identify existing bugs.
 Just by knowing it is not happening in the kernel version X, means that we only need to backport certain fix to a downstream kernel (in case of ```RHEL```)  or that the fix will be released soon in case of using the ```net-next``` kernel.

-Of course there is some extra work to identify which commit or set of commits are needed to solve the problem however the vendors should take care of that, we still can touch base on that later on.
+Of course there is some extra work to identify which commit or set of commits are needed to solve the problem, like using ```git bisect```, exploring the repo logs, and some other manual tasks.
+However the software and hardware vendors should normally take care of that.
+As a quick example, to search through branches for a given commit:

+          $ git branch --contains cc2af34db9a5b5222eefdc25fd1265e305df9f2e
+          * (HEAD detached at kernel-3.10.0-1122.el7)

 ### 4. Performance metrics